 - Written by Andrew Fiebert

-Money is a terrible thing to waste and chances are you’re wasting money yourself and may not realize, I was too until recently.
+Money is a terrible thing to waste and chances are you are wasting money without even realizing it.
+I was too until recently.
 Maybe you’re paying for HBO and never watching it or you signed up for the Dollar Shave Club and you’re not using your blades.
 Whatever it is, you gotta find these leaks and stop them!

 Saving money is really important and the easiest savings you’re going to find are when you stop paying for things you don’t actually want or need.
 When you plug your spending leaks it could feel like you just got a raise!

-Ok, I’m going to assume you have a budget, however if you don’t you can follow my handy budget guide and you should have things rolling in no time!
-Basically I’m going to ask you to look at the past month or so of your spending and go down the list from most expensive to least expensive and look at where your money went.
-Anything reoccurring month to month that is more than $50 should be seriously questioned as well as any spending you can’t explain.
+Ok, I’m going to assume you have a budget.
+If you don’t, you can follow my handy budget guide and you should have things rolling in no time!
+I’m going to ask you to look at the past month or so of your spending and go down the list from most expensive to least expensive and look and examine where your money went.
+Anything recurring month to month that is more than $50 should be seriously questioned as well as any spending you can’t explain.

 The point is, there are plenty of alternatives to the old school expensive take-all-your-money-and-still-show-you-ads services.
-Google is your friend, use it to stop wasting your cash, chances are there is a better alternative out there and you just haven’t found it yet.
+Google is your friend, use it to stop wasting your cash.
+Chances are there is a cheaper alternative out there and you just haven’t found it yet.

 Like in my example above, Cable TV is a solid Cancel or at least Cut for a much cheaper service that serves nearly the same purpose, Aereo.
-However, most of your Cancels will be services that you no longer use but don’t realize you’re still paying for.
+Most of your Cancels will be services that you no longer use but don’t realize you’re still paying for.

 This is where your budgeting skills come into play because you’ll never find these charges unless you review what you’ve spent your money on (budgeting!!!).
 Don’t under estimate this category, I’m a seasoned money saving veteran and I’ve found quite a lot of savings here time after time.
 Sometimes you just forget about things you signed up for and that’s OK… as long as you realize and fix your mistake!